VOICE OF THE CUSTOMER IN A WIDGET-FREE WORLD: Using word formulas to uncover, translate & deliver what customers want

 My purpose here is to outline the understandable, practical steps you can take to proactively understand what customers want, even beyond what they may have told you.
 The objective is to enable you to actually give it to them by design in the shortest time, at least cost and at most benefit for you.
 Users of Lean, Six Sigma, ISO-9000, Baldrige, satisfaction surveys, HCAHPS criteria and other approaches should find that the methods described here significantly strengthen what they are already doing.

 Pain need not be the motivator for improvement.
 When an already well-performing medium-sized financial organization suddenly achieves new revenue growth of $8 million within 90 days of asking its customers new questions, it is tempting to dismiss such results as just chance, magic or some kind of Ponzi scheme.
-But a highly regulated government agency with a captive customer base applied the same VOC methodology and jumped from 25th to #1 in performance, received a deluge of customer kudos and saved over $20 million in two years.
+But a highly regulated government agency with a captive customer base applied the same VOC methodology and jumped from 25th to the top five in performance, received a deluge of customer kudos, saved over $20 million in two years and won national acclaim.
 A renowned hospital’s cardiothoracic department discovered that addressing the most important three patient priorities lead to a 50% cycle time reduction for post-operative care.
 Maybe this isn’t just at fluke.

 Over 85% of us in North America do not personally manufacture widgets.
 We are immersed in knowledge and service work.
 There is broad demand today for a simple way to know (1) who “the customer” really includes, (2) what questions to ask to uncover unstated priority wants, (3) how to prioritize and understand their answers and (4) how to define, deliver and measure success with knowledge work.
 The VOC concepts used today can be traced to Yoji Akao’s work with Toyota in the 1960’s.
 His 1978 book on the Quality Function Deployment (QFD) methodology introduced a valuable, but highly complex system.
 It is far beyond what most of us mere mortals outside of manufacturing need.
 This article describes a simple (but not simplistic) approach for the rest of us, practical for non-technical people at any level of an organization.